chengxilo/dividend_capture/README.md

 This is the data for ex-dividend date: 2025-01-03.
 And the best choice is ORI.

+If you try to get the information of which ex-dividend date doesn't have any ex-dividend date.
+You may get an empty result.
+You can change the ex-div argument in main.py to get the result for the next available date.
+For example, during Friday, you should change the ex-div argument to the date of next Monday.

 # How to contribute

 Just fork this repo and create a pull request.
 I will review it as soon as possible.